kojiwell/deploy_havana/README.rst

 OpenStack Havana Agile Startup
 ==============================

 OpenStack has high-scalability.
-So why don't we start with a single node, heading toward a right scale for each.
-So here's about a step-by-step startup of OpenStack Havana with Ubuntu 12.04 LTS.
+So why don't we start with a single node, heading toward a right scale for each?
+So this is about a step-by-step startup of OpenStack Havana with Ubuntu 12.04 LTS.

 Goods and Bads about this approach
 ----------------------------------